Meettya/DatePalette/README.md

 Summary
 -------
-DataPaltte written at CoffeeScript with stitch as builder.
+DatePalette written at CoffeeScript with stitch as builder.

 I try to use MVVM design pattern, Observer pattern and learn CoffeeScript at once time.